annadeen2/data-analysis-housing-insecurity/README.md

 #### Part 1.5: Examining ZIP codes and their corresponding census tracts
 - Imported `zip-tract.csv` (`Data/zip-tract.csv`) into Jupyter Notebook

-#### Part 1.6: Merging data sets
+#### Part 1.6: Merging data sets and filtering
 - Merged `zip-tract.csv` and with the December 2020 data set for labor force in New York City only on an inner join to create a merged data set with the corresponding ZIP codes for the census tracts.
+The merged data set is then filtered to only include census tracts where the civilian non-institutionalized population is greater than 500.

 #### Part 1.7: Exporting
 - Exported `unemployment-zip_dec_2020.csv`.